China jails citizen-journalist for four years over Wuhan virus reporting

 Her short video clips uploaded to YouTube consist of interviews with residents, commentary and footage of a crematorium, train stations, hospitals and the Wuhan Institute of Virology.

-Requests to the court to release Zhang on bail before the trial and livestream the trial went ignored, her lawyer said.
+Requests to the court to release Zhang on bail before the trial and livestream the trial were ignored, her lawyer said.

-Other citizen-journalists who had disappeared without explanation included Fang Bin, Chen Qiushi and Li Zehua.
+Other citizen-journalists who have disappeared in China without explanation include Fang Bin, Chen Qiushi and Li Zehua.

 While there has been no news of Fang, Li re-emerged in a YouTube video in April to say he was forcibly quarantined, while Chen, although released, is under surveillance and has not spoken publicly, a friend has said.

-Reporting by Brenda Goh in Shanghai and Yew Lun Tian in Beijing; Additional reporting by Stephanie Ulmer-Nebehay in Geneva.
-Editing by Clarence Fernandez and Hugh Lawson
+Reporting by Brenda Goh in Shanghai and Yew Lun Tian in Beijing; Additional reporting by Stephanie Nebehay in Geneva.
+Editing by Clarence Fernandez, Hugh Lawson and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.